 6:30AM: Sign out.
 The day teams (usually comprising a senior resident, two interns, one M4, and one or two M3s) meet the night team in the conference room to run the list and learn about new admissions.
 After sign out, I touch base with the 3rd year medical students and find out which patients they are interested in seeing for the day and try to arrange a time to practice their presentations before rounds.
 I try to speak with the overnight nurses before they sign out at 7:00AM.
 The nurses are fabulous, easily accessible, and great at sharing information from overnight.
 If kids are sleeping, we let them sleep and examine them on rounds.
 Otherwise, I examine my patients and talk to parents before rounds.
 I update the treatment board with who the medical team is for the day so the patient’s family knows who to expect on morning rounds.

 7:45AM: Morning report!
 Most days the topic is an interesting case from the floor, but resident or attending presentations from various specialists are often in the mix as well.
-On Thursdays we attend a Grand Rounds at 9:00AM and two didactic sessions from 10 to 12 instead of morning report.
+On Thursdays we attend a Grand Rounds at 9:00AM and two didactic sessions from 10 to 12 instead of morning report - all via Zoom, although the inpatient team is able to watch together in a hospital classroom.
+During this time, attendings hold our pagers so we can be fully focused on didactics.
 On Thursdays rounds will be quicker to ensure everyone has a plan prior to Grand Rounds.
 Journal club on pertinent Peds articles occurs monthly after didactics.

 8:30-11:00: Rounds with the attendings, trainee team, nurses, and one of our incredible pediatric pharmacists!
 There are two teams on the floor each month.
 One team has hospitalist and pulmonology patients while the other team has hospitalist and hematology/oncology patients.
 Additionally, both teams share low-census subspecialist patients (cardiology, neurology, gastroenterology, endocrinology, nephrology, etc.).
 After rounding with the hospitalist and oncologist (or pulmonologist), we contact any additional subspecialists whose patients we may be caring for.
 Rounds is a great time for learning.
 We primarily do bedside rounds, but occasionally do table rounds (Thursdays).
 As an intern we carry anywhere from 2-10 patients depending on the census.
 Pediatric volumes can be variable by season and often even day-to-day!

-11:30AM: On Wednesday and Friday we head off to radiology rounds where any new images on our patients are pulled up on the screen for discussion with a pediatric radiologist.
+11:30AM: On Wednesday and Friday we have Zoom radiology rounds, where any new images on our patients are pulled up on the screen for discussion with a pediatric radiologist.
 This is a great opportunity for sharpening our image reading skills and asking questions to advance patient care!

 1:00PM: I finish up remaining notes, call consults, work on discharging patients, and take admissions from the emergency department, clinic, and outside hospitals.
 Sometimes we have a lecture from an attending and/or senior resident in the afternoon.
 I also take this time to touch base with our wonderful social workers, nutritionists, physical and occupational therapists and other ancillary staff on certain patients.
 Sometimes in the afternoon we will attend family meetings on our complex patients.
 Nearly all of our patients are on our 30 bed inpatient pediatric unit or are intermediate level care in the PICU, but on our service if they do not require PICU management (occasionally an older adolescent or young adult on pediatric team will be in another unit).
 This makes it easy to catch the interdisciplinary providers on the unit and connect with nurses and attendings in-person throughout the day.